sanikapanika/post-anonymization-secrets-populator/README.md

 ### Prerequisites

 - Python 3.10+
-- Docker (for GitHub Action testing)
+- Docker (for running as an action)
-- MySQL database (locally or remotely)
+- MySQL database

 ### Install dependencies